 Add DomainKeys/DKIM signature to outgoing emails in Exchange Server or IIS SMTP service.

-An add-on for MS Exchange Server 2013/2016/2019 which supports DKIM-signing of outgoing messages and verification of incoming messages by using the following message authentication mechanisms: SPF, DKIM, DMARC.
+Add-on for MS Exchange Server 2013/2016/2019 which supports DKIM-signing of outgoing messages and verification of incoming messages by using SPF, DKIM and DMARC.

 - Exchange DKIM Signer (GNU Lesser General Public License)